zulvkr/wbnuxtvuetify/README.md

 This piece of software is intended for coding challenge of a front-end design interview.
 The challenge is to replicate the design of a webpage that uses Vuetify.

-It is also my experimentation using Vuex, Vuetify and Nuxt.
 If you are the interviewer, I hope this readme find you well.
-You could also access the video in [this youtube video](https://youtu.be/tjtzAXCR7G0)

-The webpage is deployed [here in Netlify](https://brave-payne-6e0dd1.netlify.app/)
+You could also access the video in [this youtube video](https://youtu.be/tjtzAXCR7G0).
+Webpage is deployed [here in Netlify](https://brave-payne-6e0dd1.netlify.app/)

+This is also my first time using Nuxt and Vuetify, I'm surprised on how many magic is crammed in Nuxt compared to Next.js.
+It's much bigger framework than I assumed at first.

+Vuetify is an opinionated framework that need some hacks to costumize as expected.
+But generally it's ok and very viable choice for some app.

 ## Table of Contents